-Notes: The table shows preliminary projections for budget for ConnectedSolutions in 2024-2026.
-Budget includes participant incentives (80-95 percent of total budget) and administration (5-20 percent of total budget, depending on pathway).
-Figures to be refined prior to regulatory filing.
+Notes: The table shows projected budget for ConnectedSolutions in 2024-2026.
+Budget includes participant incentives (65-95 percent of total budget) and administration (5-35 percent of total budget, depending on pathway).
+Budget does not include regulatory allocation or reinvestment proposal.